CSpanias/cspanias.github.io/_posts/2023-11-19-HTB - Starting Point Review.md

 > *Cover the absolute **fundamentals of attacking a Box**.
 You'll learn **how to connect to the VPN**, perform **basic enumeration of ports and services**, and **interact with the services you find**.
 Each Box in this Tier is focused on a particular tool or service and contains only a single primary step.*

-Tier 0 contains 8 rooms in total and the final task of each machine is to find a single flag, the `flag.txt` file.
-Each machine includes a walkthrough that is similary structured, and, usually, contains three sections:
+Tier 0 contained 8 rooms in total and the final task of each machine was to find a single flag, the `flag.txt` file.
+Each machine included a walkthrough that was similary structured, and, usually, consisted of three sections:
 1. **Introduction**: General information for setting up the room's context.
 2. **Enumeration**: How to use `nmap` for port scanning and how to perform service-specific enumeration.
 3. **Foothold**: How to interact with the service found.

 ![Tier 0 walkthrough](tier0-walkthrough.jpg)

-You can find an overview of each room below:
+An overview of each room is presented below:

 | Room | Concept | Service | Tool(s) |
 |:-----------------------------|:-----------------|